vjoel/tupelo/doc/faq.md

 1. What is tupelo not good for?

+  Some uses that tupelo is not good for:

   - high availability, very large scale systems

   - high volume stream data.
 For low volume stream data, see [chat](example/chat/chat.rb).
 For using tupelo to coordinate access to high volume data, see [socket-broker.rb](example/socket-broker.rb).